josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/🧠_erosion_of_extracurricular_and_anatomy.md

 # 🧠 Erosion of Extracurricular and Anatomy
 **First created:** 2025-09-23 | **Last updated:** 2025-10-03
-*How per-head funding logic strips away tacit skills and cultural experience*
+*How per-head funding logic strips away tacit skills and cultural experience.*

 ---